renesas-rz/rzv_ai_sdk/Q01_footfall_counter/README.md

       - Each person tracked is given a unique `id`.
           - The `time` parameter of the tracked person indicates the time spent on the desired location.
 This incremented at regular interval.

-5. To terminate the application, switch the application window to the terminal by using `Super(windows key)+Tab` and press ENTER key on the terminal of the board.
+5. To terminate the application, double click the application window.

-> Note: Since RZ/V2N is a brother chip of RZ/V2H, the same execution environment is used, which causes inconsistency in display contents,
- i.e., RZ/V2N application log contains "RZ/V2H".
- This will be solved in the future version.

 ## Application: Configuration
 ### AI Model